 $3.98!!
 That’s not even 7 cents per egg, people!

 To compare, we saved our grocery receipts in Fribourg, Switzerland for the month of September.
-The total was a whoppin’ 623.50 chf ($657.60).
+Every single receipt, religiously.

-We’ve noticed that prices on just about everything in the Switz are a minimum of twice as much as back home, so we’ve developed a habit of halving any price we see here to determine if it’s more or less than twice the cost of that item back home.
+We’ve noticed that price on just about everything in the Switz is a minimum of twice as much as back home, so we’ve developed a habit of halving any price we see here to determine if it’s more or less than twice the cost of that item back home.
 If it’s more than twice the cost, we tend to return it to the shelf, even if we really need/want it.
 If it’s less than twice as much, the item has passed the test and it can come home with us, usually with one of us jokingly referencing the “Rule of Halves” in some way.

 Clearly, cutting out the wine was not an option.

-Instead, we bought a pig!
+Instead, we bought a pig.
 Well, a quarter of a pig to be precise.

-The total for our quarter came to 142 chf ($149) for 21 kilos (46.29 lbs) of packaged pork, which boils down to the rock bottom price of $3.22/lb, or 6.77 chf/kg.
+The total for our quarter came to 142 CHF ($149) for 21 kilos (46.29 lbs) of packaged pork, which boils down to the rock bottom price of $3.22/lb, or 6.77 CHF/kg.

 Not too shabby.